This post is part of a series on artificial neural networks (ANN) in TensorFlow and Python.

 - Stock Market Prediction in Python Part 2

 - Visualizing Neural Network Performance on High-Dimensional Data

 - Image Classification Using Convolutional Neural Networks in TensorFlow

 This post revisits the problem of predicting stock prices based on historical stock data using TensorFlow that was explored in a previous post.
 In the previous post, stock price was predicted solely based on the date.
 First, the date was converted to a numerical value in LibreOffice, then the resulting integer value was read into a matrix using numpy.
 As stated in the post, this method was not meant to be indicative of how actual stock prediction is done.
 This post aims to slightly improve upon the previous model and explore new features in tensorflow and Anaconda python.
 The corresponding source code is available here.

 Note: See a later post Visualizing Neural Network Performance on High-Dimensional Data for code to help visualize neural network learning and performance.

-The latest stock data for Yahoo can be found at the following link.
+The latest stock data for Yahoo (now Altaba Inc.) can be found at the following link.
 Instead of using LibreOffice to parse the date strings, the datetime library in Python can be used instead.
 The strptime function parses dates given a special format string.
 The format string in the code below specifies the dates are of the format yyyy-mm-dd, also known as ISO 8601 format.